It may feel overwhelming when you start a healing diet. This will help you in getting started on your real food Adventure.

 Years ago, I taught a class called Healthier Food Choices in which I spoke about how, for example, conventional packaged food ingredients were bad and how one could make a healthier food choice by choosing a food with similar but healthier ingredients from the health food store!

-Whether I am in a Whole Foods or any conventional grocery store, I shop the perimeter where the fresh produce and meat counters are located.
-Of course, the best way to shop is to buy directly from your local farmer through a buyer’s club and to support your local organic farmer by joining a CSA (community supported agriculture – see links below).
+Whether you are in a Whole Foods or any conventional grocery store, shop the perimeter where the fresh produce and meat counters are located.
+Of course, the best way to get the highest quality food is to buy directly from your local farmer through a buyer’s club and to support your local organic farmer by joining a CSA (community supported agriculture – see links below).

 But we are getting way ahead of ourselves here.

 Before you take your first steps, you need to crawl a little.
 So the very first action to take is to start to become familiar with the basics.
-Visit the Weston Price Foundation website.
-Follow the links provided here.
-Read Nutrition and Physical Degeneration, the book that presents the work of the brilliant Dr. Weston Price.
+Start to gather correct nutritional information.

 Read this blog and other real food blogs.
 You cannot expect to do and learn everything all at once.
 The logical approach is to take one small step at a time.
 As you are reading and educating yourself about real foods, you can make small goals for yourself, such as, changing one food item a week or even a month.

 Unfortunately, they are pervasive in our food supply.
-They are in all salad dressings, lots of baked goods and other packaged foods.
+They are in all salad dressings, baked goods and other packaged foods.
 We just don’t know how eating genetically modified foods will affect our health over time.
-See more about genetically modification at my past post.
-There will be a lot more about fats in upcoming blogs!

 The second step you take should involves the issue of sugar.
 Americans have too many sugars in the diet.
 Sugar is disguised in many forms and is hidden in all packaged foods.
 It can even be found in frozen vegetables!